This company is not yet accredited. To learn more, see reviews below or submit your own.

 After collecting my payment, I specifically asked Will, "So, I'm on a new payment schedule, right?”
 His exact response was, "Yes, we are going to work with you".
 As I was intensely juggling to honor all of my outstanding financial obligations, I prepared to make Carolina Title Loans a second payment 30 days after my first payment (January 18, 2010), then pay them off entirely on the next 3rd payment.

 However, on the morning of Saturday, January 16, 2010, as I prepared to telemarketing for more business, I decided to walk outside.
 I found that my van was gone.
 Immediately, I knew that Will, Courtney, and Carolina Title Loans had not honored our agreement.
 I called to find out why.
 Both Will and Courtney started saying that they told me things that I promised was never said.
 Things like, "Our system doesn’t work like that," and "I told you that you needed to make a payment every week."

 I use my van for work.
 All of my tools are in the van.
 I worked day and night to start generating calls to my business in order to repay Carolina Title Loans and my other obligations.
 I have quality advertisement coming out in a couple of weeks in the phone book, for which I'm obligated to pay $2,200.
 I can not benefit from this advertisement; yet, I still would be required to pay it.
 I can not accept any calls for work that I receive as of my van being wrongly repossessed, losing all potential income from that.
 I also use my van to get back and forth to school at Midlands Technical College.
 Without it, I'll miss my classes and get dropped, losing financial aid for this semester and any chances for financial aid in the future.

-Carolina Title Loans Company Profile
+Carolina Title Loans Company Information